aiken-lang/sparse-merkle-tree/README.md

 Currently the supported functionality is:
 - Verifying a new root with an added member.
 - Verifying a new root with a removed member.
-- Verifying a member is include in the tree.
+- Verifying a member is included in the tree.
 - Verifying a member is not included in the tree.

 ## Building